knowrahman/AWS-SAA-C02-Course/README.md

 - It is enabled by default for 90 days without S3
 - Trails are how you configure S3 and CWLogs
 - Management events are only saved by default
+- Data events have to be enabled manually
 - IAM, STS, CloudFront are Global Service events and log to `us-east-1`
   - Trail must be enabled to do this
 - NOT REALTIME - There is a delay.
 Approximately 15 minute delay